Simonky16/bareos/docs/manuals/en/developers/generaldevel.md

 #### Option three: Compiling and installing Bareos locally

 **Disclaimer: This process makes use of development-oriented compiler flags.
 If you want to compile Bareos to be similar to a Bareos compiled with production intent, please refer to option two.**
-**This process will include a local installation of Bareos, which is useful for development**
+**This process will include a local installation of Bareos, which is useful for development.**

 ##### Compiling and locally installing Bareos
 ```b